AmrMomtaz/Weather-Stations-Monitoring/README.md

 Important notes:
 * The gRPC server runs on its default port 6565 (Can be changed in the source code).
 * Both the "weather data service" and the "weather station" use the same exact protobuf schema (located in the project's resources).
 * This service only fetches the response and sends it back to the station after parsing it to match the protobuf schema.
-It doesn't modify any data from the received API response.
+It doesn't modify the received API response.

 To build the jar, go to the project's directory and run ```mvn clean package``` and it will be build in the target dicrectory with name _WeatherDataService-1.0-SNAPSHOT-jar-with-dependencies.jar_.